-Our services can support children and young people who have experienced sexual abuse to help them move on and receive the care they need.
+Our services can support children and young people who have experienced sexual abuse to help support them and to make sure they receive the care they need.

 Any child is at risk of being sexual abused.
 It's important to remember that both boys and girls can be sexually abused.

-Most children who've been sexual abused were abused by someone they know.
-This could be a family member, a friend or someone who has targeted them – like a teacher or sports coach.
+Most children who've been sexual abused are abused by someone they know.
+This could be a family member, a friend or someone who has targeted them, like a teacher or sports coach.

 Children who are sexually abused online could be abused by someone they know.
 They could also be abused by someone who commits a one-off sexually abusive act or a stranger who builds a relationship with them.

 Some children are more at risk of sexual abuse.
 Children with disabilities are more likely to be sexually abused, especially those who are unable to tell someone what's happening or don't understand what's happening to them is abuse.

 Some abusers target children who may be isolated.
 For example, a child may be in care or they may already be neglected by their parents or carers.
 Other abusers target families or children who have no obvious vulnerabilities.

 It's important to remember that a child is innocent and the abuser is at fault.